-5.39 RESET (Reset)
+4.40 RESET (Reset)

-Summary When the processor samples RESET asserted, it immediately flushes and initializes all internal resources and its internal state including its pipelines and caches, the floating-point state, the MMX state, and all registers, and then the processor jumps to address FFFF_FFF0h to start instruction execution.
+When the processor samples RESET asserted, it immediately flushes and initializes all internal resources and its internal state including its pipelines and caches, the floating-point state, the MMX state, the 3DNow! state, and all registers, and then the processor jumps to address FFFF\FFF0h to start instruction execution.

-The signals BRDYC# and FLUSH# are sampled during the falling transition of RESET to select the drive strength of selected output signals and to invoke the Tri-State Test mode, respectively.
-(See these signal descriptions for more details.)
+The FLUSH# signal is sampled during the falling transition of RESET to invoke the Tri-State Test mode.

-SampledRESET is sampled as a level-sensitive input on every clock edge.
+RESET is sampled as a level-sensitive input on every clock edge.
 System logic can drive the signal either synchronously or asynchronously.

-During the initial power-on reset of the processor, RESET must remain asserted for a minimum of 1.0 ms after CLK and $\rm V{CC}$ reach specification before it is negated.
+During the initial power-on reset of the processor, RESET must remain asserted for a minimum of 1.0 ms after CLK and $V{CC}$ reach specification before it is negated.

-During a warm reset, while CLK and V{CC} are within their specification, RESET must remain asserted for a minimum of 15 clocks prior to its negation.
+During a warm reset, while CLK and $V{CC}$ are within their specification, RESET must remain asserted for a minimum of 15 clocks prior to its negation.

-5.40 RSVD (Reserved)
+4.41 RSVD (Reserved)